Music of North Carolina: Jazz musicians

 Several notable jazz musicians were originally from North Carolina.
 In the case of bebop pianist Thelonious Monk, (b.
 Rocky Mount, NC, October 10, 1917) the North Carolina connection is slight, as Monk's family moved to Manhattan when Monk was four.
-Bebop Saxophonist John Coltrane (b.
-Hamlet, NC, September 23, 1926. d.
-1967) spent most of his childhood in High Point, NC, before moving to Philadelphia when he was sixteen.
+Saxophonist John Coltrane 1926–1967) spent most of his childhood in High Point, North Carolina, before moving to Philadelphia when he was sixteen.
 Bebop pioneer Max Roach was born in Newland, but like Monk, moved with his family to New York City when he was four.
-Other jazz musicians from North Carolina include guitarist Tal Farlow (b.
-Greensboro, NC, 6/7/21), considered one of the top players during the 1950s.
-Hard-bop saxophonists Lou Donaldson (b.
-Badin, NC, 11/1/26) and Tina Brooks (b.
-Fayetteville, NC, 6/7/32) were originally North Carolinians.
-Hard-bop trumpeter Woody Shaw (b.
-Laurinburg, NC, 12/24/44), pianist Billy Taylor (b.
-Greenville, NC, 7/24/21), saxophonist and flautist Harold Vick (b.
-Rocky Mount, NC, April 3, 1936), pianist and singer dubbed the "High Priestess of Soul" Dr. Nina Simone (b.
-Tryon, NC, 2/21/33. d.
-2003), alto saxophonist Tab Smith (b.
-Kinston, NC, November 1, 1909), bassist Percy Heath (b.
-Wilmington, NC, 4/30/23), and singer June Tyson (b.
-Albemarle, NC, May 2, 1936) were born in the state as well.
+Other jazz musicians from North Carolina include guitarist Tal Farlow, considered one of the top players during the 1950s.
+Hard-bop saxophonists Lou Donaldson and Tina Brooks were originally North Carolinians.
+Hard-bop trumpeter Woody Shaw, pianist Billy Taylor, saxophonist and flautist Harold Vick, pianist and singer dubbed the "High Priestess of Soul" Dr. Nina Simone, alto saxophonist Tab Smith, bassist Percy Heath, and singer June Tyson were born in the state as well.
 South Carolinian Dizzy Gillespie grew up just over the state line and attended school at the Laurinburg Institute in North Carolina.
 Jazz composer and arranger Billy Strayhorn spent some of his summers in Hillsborough, NC with his grandparents.

 Rock

 Rock and roll guitarist, songwriter, and vocalist Link Wray, who first came to popularity in the late 1950s, was born in Dunn.
 Other musicians of note include guitarist Audley Freed who was born in Burgaw and played with Lynyrd Skynyrd; Jason Roy, who was founder of the Christian Rock group Building 429 from Fayetteville; and vocalist James "Jimi" Bennett, who was from Leland and sang in the Christian rock group King James.
 The platinum-selling post-grunge band Daughtry is from a suburb of Greensboro.
-Daughtry has had 2 No. 1 albums on the Billboard 200, including Daughtry in 2006.
-Daughtry had 4 No. 1 songs on the Adult Top 40 chart in the late 00s.
+Daughtry has had two No. 1 albums on the Billboard 200, including Daughtry in 2006.
+Daughtry had four No. 1 songs on the Adult Top 40 chart in the late 2000s.
 Alternative country singer Ryan Adams from Raleigh had a No. 4 album on the Billboard 200 in 2014.